JJ-Xie/Emotion-Paraphrasing-Along-Emotion-Gradients/README.md

 It is with this is mind, that we decided to tackle the task of Emotion Paraphrasing Along Emotion Gradients.
 This task involves inputting a short text and paraphrasing it in a way that maintains its meaning but changes its overall tone.
 For example, this could involve changing a text from anger to annoyance.

 Our approach involves compiling data sets from popular paraphrasing corpuses and using them to train text-to-text transformers using multitask training.
 The models then can be used to generate paraphrases following an Emotion-Transition Graph that we proposed.
 The details to the implementation to our approach can be found in this repository.
+For more details on the experiment, please look at the paper linked in this repository.

 ## About the Repository
 This repository contains the step-by-step procedural programs needed to perform the task of Emotion Paraphrasing Along Emotion Gradients as described in the paper.
 The contents of this repository include: